Processing Overtime: Navigating Upcoming Changes for Cleaning and Security Operations

 Consider a security guard earning $20/hour who works overtime at $30/hour.
 Under the new rules, that additional $10/hour premium can be deducted from their federal taxable income.
 For employees regularly working overtime, this may represent some annual savings, however there are important limitations and qualifications*.

-- Overtime Type Restrictions: Only overtime required under federal law qualifies.
-This means overtime mandated by state laws, union contracts, or voluntary company policies above federal requirements won’t qualify for the tax deduction.
+• Overtime Type Restrictions: Only overtime required under federal law qualifies.
+This means overtime mandated by state laws, union contracts or voluntary company policies above federal requirements won’t qualify for the tax deduction.
+Specifically, only the premium-only portion of overtime required under Section 7 of the Fair Labor Standards Act (FLSA) qualifies for the deduction.

 *Please note, these limitations and qualifications are based on current legislative proposals as of early August 2025 and are subject to change.